RazvanBerbece/cete-api/README.md

 Each endpoint is deployed to Azure Function App and routed through ```api/v1/```.
 See '**2 Endpoints**' for each function and it's parameters & outputs.
 For sample request bodies, see '**2.1 Endpoints Request Templates**'
 ## 4.2 Data Storage
 Uses CosmosDB for metadata indexing.
 Actual audio data is stored in Azure Storage Containers within WAV-type Blobs.
+## 4.3 Logging
+Uses the UI-based option of App Logs for an AI Workspace.

 # 5 DevOps
 ## 5.1 CI